 You also get rotating 5% categories with the Chase Freedom®.
 These categories change all the time but often include options like restaurants, groceries, and home improvement stores.
 Since you earn 5% on your first $1,500 in purchases in these bonus categories each quarter you activate, taking advantage can be rather lucrative.

 At the end of the day, this just goes to show that the IKEA® Visa® credit card is really just a card for IKEA enthusiasts.
 You have to be willing to shop in their stores at least once every 45 days if you don’t want your rewards to go to waste, and you only earn 5% back on IKEA purchases anyway.
 The 3% categories are solid, but again, you can’t redeem your rewards for cash-back or anything other than more IKEA stuff.
 Most people would dislike having only one option unless they planned to shop heavily at IKEA stores for the foreseeable future.

 Want More Options for Your Rewards?
 Consider This Card Instead

 We already mentioned how the Chase Freedom® might be a good alternative to the IKEA card, but you could also consider this card’s cousin — the Chase Freedom Unlimited®.
-The unlimited version of this card lets you earn 3% cash back on all purchases in your first year up to $20,000 spent.
-After that earn unlimited 1.5% cash back on all purchases.
+The unlimited version of this card lets you earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Also earn unlimited 1.5% cash back on all purchases.

 Finally, the Chase Freedom Unlimited® lets you redeem your rewards in several ways.
 You can cash them in for statement credits to erase your purchases, or you can redeem them for gift cards.
 You can also use them for purchases on Amazon.com or for travel through the Chase Ultimate Rewards portal.
 This card also comes with no annual fee.